Pfizer’s vaccine works well after one dose, doesn’t always need ultracold storage

-Two positive developments this week could potentially expand access to the Pfizer-BioNTech COVID-19 vaccine around the world.
+Two positive developments this week could potentially expand access to the Pfizer-BioNTech COVID-19 vaccine at a time when nations around the world are trying to ramp up vaccinations.

 A study in Israel showed that the vaccine is robustly effective after the first shot, echoing what other research has shown for the AstraZeneca vaccine and raising the possibility that regulators in some countries could authorize delaying a second dose instead of giving both on the strict schedule of three weeks apart as tested in clinical trials.